amd/InfinityHub-CI/quda/docker/README.md

-# MILC Docker Build Instructions
+# QUDA Docker Build Instructions

 ## Overview
-This document provides instructions on how to build MILC into a Docker container that is portable between environments.
+This document provides instructions on how to build QUDA into a Docker container that is portable between environments.

 ### Build System Requirements
 - Git